 This falls into the homework category.
 Take advantage of those you work with, those who have been in the business for a while as well as branching out for the latest industry news and trends in your selling environment.
 Most importantly, use your interaction with customers to not only gain market knowledge, but also how they fit into their chosen field.
 This is common sense, but can be critical to starting or maintaining a conversation.
 Coming across as naive or knowledge void in your customer’s arena they operate in is another way to get taken off the guest list.

 - Know your Competition

 Who are you potentially going up against?
 Do you know the strengths and weaknesses of what they offer as well as you know yours?
-How do you stack up in comparison for a given situation?
+How do you stack up in comparison to a given situation?
 This can be tricky, but not impossible.
-This knowledge is of the lock and key variety.
+This knowledge is the lock and key variety.
 Keep it to yourself, but use the knowledge when and if it is appropriate.
 Always avoid discussing a competitor with a customer.
 Be respectful and change the subject, but register what was said.
 It may be useful someday.
 Use this knowledge to your advantage proactively.
-This perhaps can beused to highlight a product feature of interest where your competitor is lacking.
-Sway converdations about your weaknes vis-a-vis the cometitor back to something more favorable.
-Talk strengths relative to the cometition, avoid comparative weaknesses.
+This perhaps can be used to highlight a product feature of interest where your competitor is lacking.
+Sway conversations about your weakness vis-a-vis the competitor back to something more favorable.
+Talk strengths relative to the competition, avoid comparative weaknesses.

 - Know your Customer